Tottel's Miscellany: Contributors

 Wyatt's inclusion in Tottel's Miscellany would mark the first time this poet's work was printed.
 (Two of Surrey's poems had appeared in print).
 Other contributors include Nicholas Grimald, Thomas Norton, Thomas Vaux, John Heywood, Edward Somerset and other uncertain or unknown authors.
 Among these unknown authors, it is believed that Geoffrey Chaucer wrote at least one of the poems, titled in the anthology as, "To leade a vertuous and honest life."
 Although some of the wording has been altered slightly, this poem appears to be "a somewhat mutilated copy of Chaucer's ballad on 'Truth'".

-This is a sample of a poem found in the text by Sir Thomas Wyatt:.
+This is a sample of a poem by Sir Thomas Wyatt found in the text:.